cobleg/EnergyFinancialMarkets/cap.md

 The term `cap` refers to the buyer's perspective since by buying this contract, the buyer is capping the uncertain spot price.
 This is achieved by passing on the liability of paying the difference between a high spot price and the strike price to a third party (i.e. the cap seller).

 The cap seller gains when the high price event fails to be realised.
-A smart cap seller will ensure that the probability of a high price event (i.e. higher than the strike price) occuring is low.
+A smart cap seller will ensure that the probability of a high price event (i.e. higher than the strike price) occurring is low.

 A `cap` is a type of [[hedge]] instrument equivalent to one part of a [[swap]].